SHAREHOLDER ALERT: Pomerantz Law Firm Announces The Filing Of A Class Action Against B. Riley Financial - RILY

-(MENAFN- GlobeNewsWire - Nasdaq) NEW YORK, Feb.
-03, 2024 (GLOBE NEWSWIRE) -- Pomerantz LLP announces that a class action lawsuit has been filed against B. Riley Financial (“B. Riley” or the“Company”) (NASDAQ: RILY).
-Such investors are advised to contact Danielle Peyton at ... or 646-581-9980, (or 888), toll-free, Ext.
+(NASDAQ: RILY ).
+Such investors are advised to contact Danielle Peyton at [email protected] or 646-581-9980, (or 888), toll-free, Ext.
 7980.
 Those who inquire by e-mail are encouraged to include their mailing address, telephone number, and the number of shares purchased.

 The class action concerns whether B. Riley and certain of its officers and/or directors have engaged in securities fraud or other unlawful business practices.